CrayLabs/SmartSim/doc/run_settings.rst

 return the correct ``RunSettings`` child class that matches with the specified (or auto-detected) `run_command` upon a call to ``Experiment.create_run_settings()``.
 Below we demonstrate creating and configuring the base ``RunSettings`` object for HPC launches by specifying the launcher during ``Experiment`` creation.
-We show an example for each run command that may be provided.
+We show examples for each job scheduler.

 .. tabs::